Before you begin ✍️

 4. Information security

-STK Ltd is in the process of creating a new environmentally friendly product, but they lack clarity on which features will resonate most with customers.
+Company JKX is in the process of creating a new environmentally friendly product, but they lack clarity on which features will resonate most with customers.
 In this scenario, what approach could assist them in determining the essential functions for the new product?

 What is a valuable tool for value engineering?